pvlasak/Engeto_Academy-SQL_Project/README.md

         ===========================================
         all data from common expresssion table are selected and new column named "continuous_rain" is added:
             CASE WHEN function checks if the "timestamp_difference is equal" to "Hours_of_rain" which may indicate if the rain was continous during the whole day or not.
-                  This information can be further used for reduction of number of hours for days where the was not continous.
-Any specific factor can be defined for hours calculation for those days -> is not implemented until now.
+                  This information can be further used for reduction of number of hours for days where the rain was not continous.
+Any specific scaling factor < 1 can be defined for hours calculation for those days -> is not implemented until now.

        c.
 Maximal wind speed for every day and city